Putin orders partial military call-up, sparking protests - KESQ

 Russian opposition leader Alexei Navalny said the mobilization meant the war “is getting worse, deepening, and Putin is trying to involve as many people as possible. … It’s being done just to let one person keep his grip on personal power.”

-The partial mobilization order came a day after Russian-controlled regions in eastern and southern Ukraine announced plans for referendums on becoming integral parts of Russia — a move that could eventually allow Moscow to escalate the war.
+The partial mobilization order came a day before Russian-controlled regions in eastern and southern Ukraine plan to hold referendums on becoming integral parts of Russia — a move that could allow Moscow to escalate the war.
 The referendums will start Friday in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions.

 The balloting is all but certain to go Moscow’s way.
 Foreign leaders are already calling the votes illegitimate and nonbinding.
 Ukrainian President Volodymyr Zelenskyy said they were a “sham” and “noise” to distract the public.